 Essay Format Example (Outline)

-Note: For more examples and tips for writing, check this guide — How to Make an Outline for an Essay.
+Note: For more examples and tips for writing, check this guide: How to Make an Outline for an Essay.

 I. INTRODUCTION

-- Joke about culture to grab attention
+- Joke about culture to grab the reader’s attention

 II.
 BODY

-- A. Body paragraph #1
+- A. First main paragraph

-- Elaborate
+- Elaborate with specific detail

-- An example from my kindergarten period
+- Example from my kindergarten period

-- B. Body paragraph #2
+- B. Second main paragraph

-- Internal and external cultural conflicts — their impact on my cultural identity and behavior
+- Internal and external cultural conflicts: their impact on my cultural identity and behavior

-- Elaborate
+- Elaborate with specific detail

-- An example from my middle school period
+- Example from my middle school period

-- C. Body paragraph #3
+- C. Third main paragraph

-- The elements of my cultural identity that define who I am
+- The elements of my cultural identity that define who I am today

-- Elaborate
+- Elaborate with specific detail

-- An example from my high school period
+- Example from my high school period

 - III.
 CONCLUSION